hak5/usbrubberducky-payloads/cred-dump/README.md

    $port = 'YOUR_PORT'
 ### Dump Browser Credentials

-In order to obtain teh clear passwords you will need a decription program like : https://github.com/nic005-arch/Browser-password-decryption-tool
+   In order to obtain the clear passwords you will need a decription tool like : https://github.com/nic005-arch/Browser-password-decryption-tool